civol/HDLRuby/README.md

 __Warning__:

-- In the above example, indeed, the semantic of `some_arrow` changes depending on where it is invoked from: within a system, it is a connection, within a behavior it is a transmit.
+- In the above example, the semantic of `some_arrow` changes depending on where it is invoked from: within a system, it is a connection, within a behavior it is a transmission.

-- Using Ruby method for describing hardware might lead to weak code, for example the in following code, the method declares `in0` as input signal.
+- Using Ruby methods for describing hardware might lead to weak code, for example the in following code, the method declares `in0` as input signal.
-  Hence, while used in `sys0` no problems happens, an exception is will be raised for `sys1` because a signal `in0` is already declare, and will also be raised for `sys2` because it is not possible to declare an input from within a behavior.
+  Hence, while used in `sys0` no problems happens, an exception will be raised for `sys1` because a signal `in0` is already declare, and will also be raised for `sys2` because it is not possible to declare an input from within a behavior.